-Field Instructor: The Field Instructor is a social worker that holds Masters of Social Work Degree from a CSWE accredited program and who will supervise the field student's practicum.
+Field Instructor: The Field Instructor is a social worker who holds Masters of Social Work Degree from a CSWE accredited program plus two years of post-master's experience and who will supervise the field student's practicum.
 The Field Instructor provides a minimum of two hours per week of direct supervision/consultation.
 The Field Instructor will be on-site at the Field Agency.

-Field Faculty: Field Faculty are employees of Brescia University assigned to teach the weekly Seminar component of Field Education.
-Field Faculty ensure that the student's internship experiences are educational and meet established learning objectives by integrating curriculum content and student activities within the Field Agency.
-Field Faculty oversee the student's progress in connecting CSWE competencies and skill development through discussion, assignments, and evaluation of the student's progress.
+Field Liaison: Field Liaisons are Brescia University faculty assigned to teach the weekly seminar component of Field Education.
+Field Liaisons ensure that the student's internship experiences are educational and meet established learning objectives by integrating curriculum content and student activities within the Field Agency.
+Field Liaisons oversee the student's progress in connecting CSWE competencies and skill development through discussion, assignments, and evaluation of the student's progress.
+Field Liaisons are responsible for assigning a grade for the course.

-Task Supervisor: In rare, and pre-approved instances, a Task Supervisor may be used in the event a Field Agency does not have a social worker on staff who meets CSWE requirements for Field Instructors.
-Task Supervisors are Field Agency employees who work in conjunction and agreement with an outside MSW in providing Field instruction.
+Task Supervisor: In rare and pre-approved instances, a Task Supervisor may be used in the event a Field Agency does not have a social worker on staff who meets CSWE education and/or practice experience requirements for Field Instructors.
+Task Supervisors are Field Agency employees who work in conjunction with an outside MSW, who provides Field instruction.
 Task Supervisors maintain regular contact with the Field Instructor in arranging activities and monitoring a student's progress in the Field Placement.

-Field Placement/Internship/Practica: The Field Placement or Internship is an integral part of the social work student's formal education requirements consisting of an ongoing work assignment at an agency or organization providing services, and which allows the student to apply social work theory, values, ethics, and competencies to practice.
+Field Placement/Internship/Practicum: The Field Placement or Internship is an integral part of the social work student's formal education requirements, consisting of an ongoing work assignment at an agency or organization providing services, and which allows the student to apply social work theory, values, ethics, and competencies to practice.
 The Field Placement is directly supervised by the Field Instructor.